Homelessness 101: Boundaries & Ethics on ZOOM

 Presented by: John Petroskas is a policy specialist at the Minnesota Department of Human Services.
 Before joining DHS, John worked in programs that served homeless families and adults.
 At Catholic Charities, he helped start the Housing First program, which provides supportive housing for adults who have experienced long-term homelessness.
 He also worked for the Wilder Foundation, MN Engagement on Shelter and Housing (MESH), and the U.S. Department of Housing and Urban Development (HUD).

 How to register: Registration below is broken into Member & Non-Member.
 If you are unsure whether you are part of a member organization or would like more information about membership, please contact Michele.
 If you choose to pay by credit card, you will be walked through payment process and receive an automated email confirming your payment and registration.
 If you choose to pay by check, you will receive an invoice from MESH.
 Payment is expected prior to training date.
 Please contact Michele if scholarship help is needed.
 You may register more than 1 person at a time and note the names in the space provided.
-I will send out the Zoom link to participants the day prior to the training.
+The Zoom link will be sent out the day prior.